nzue-wow/Lernperiode_7/readme.md

 ## 7.11.

-- [ ] Copy lyrics button has to copy the lyrics
+- [x] Copy lyrics button has to copy the lyrics
+- [x] Programm the Field favorite Songs, so that it works.
+- [ ] Find out how to Display the trending songs.
-- [ ] Programm the Field favorite Songs, so that it works.
+- [ ] Programm the Field Trendig songs, so that it works.

+✍️ Today I did...
+(50-100 Wörter)
+Wrote more JavaScript for my Lyrics Finder project.
+I made the “Copy Lyrics” button work, so now it copies the text to the clipboard.
+Then I programmed the favorites section, where I can add songs I like.
+The songs are saved in localStorage, so they don’t get lost after refreshing.
+But when I reload the page, they are not displayed on the website yet, even though they are still saved in the list.
+I also tested the API connection again, and it still works fine.

+## 14.11

+- [ ] Fix the favorites display so that the saved songs show up automatically on the website after refreshing the page.
+- [ ] Make favorite songs clickable so that they load their lyrics automatically.
 - [ ] Find out how to Display the trending songs.
 - [ ] Programm the Field Trendig songs, so that it works.